“Why Should I Care?”

 The vast majority of Hispanic (or Indian or African or East Asian) immigrants to this country are here legally.
 Many are citizens, and many more are on a path towards naturalization.
 They own homes and businesses here, they’re part of our communities, and yes, they pay taxes like the rest of us.

 Today, we have a new generation of exploitation in America.
 Immigrants come to this country and work hard to make a livelihood for their families.
 They are generally grateful for it, and frankly our economy relies on their cheap and reliable labor to power agricultural, hospitality, and even much of our manufacturing industries.
 Our laws guarantee their basic rights to wages, safety, education, and other benefits, as the principles of justice would demand.
 But we resent that.
-We want their labor, but we’d rather treat them as slaves.
-We don’t want their equality, because it affects our economy.
+Perhaps we want their labor, but not their equality.

 So we vote in leaders who crack down on “illegals” under the guise of making our country safer.
 Some people are deported–yes I expect many people will be deported.
 But not all ethnic minorities will be removed.
 Instead, they will be placed in fear.
 Fear of being picked up.
 Fear of being mistaken for an undocumented immigrant and rounded up into ICE detention centers.
 Fear of being abused by citizens whose racial hatred has been inflamed by the rhetoric of our politicians.